ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+In rptfcking of ■ person’s faults.
+Pray don’t forget your own;
+Remember these with homes of glass
+Should never throw a stone;
+If we have else to do
-t talk of those who in
+But talk of those who in
 &#x27;Tls better we commence at home
 And from that point begin.
 We have no right to judge a mu